openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 >>>
 >>> Invoked with: <openvino.pyopenvino.mymodule.MyTensor object at >>> 0x7fdfef5bb4f0>, 777
 ```
 Notice that only functions with correct arguments are **not** throwing exceptions.
 It is helpful to combine this method with your code when binding templated or multi-argument functions.
-Most of the time (but not always!), using this approach saves a lot of written code, reducing `if-else/switch-case` blocks to minimum and thus making code cleaner and easier to understand.
+Most of the time (but not always!), using this approach saves a lot of written code, reducing `if-else/switch-case` blocks to a minimum, thus making it cleaner and easier to understand.
 <!-- Link to one of our classes? --->

 *Note: Please refer to offical documentation for more on overloading:*